PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

     # ...
     sysDescr = MibScalar((1, 3, 6, 1, 2, 1, 1, 1), DisplayString().subtype(subtypeSpec=ValueSizeConstraint(0, 255))).setMaxAccess("readonly")

-Convertion of original, ASN.1 MIB text files into PySNMP-compliant Python modules can be done behind the scenes by PySMI.
+Conversion of original, ASN.1 MIB text files into PySNMP-compliant Python modules is done behind the scenes by PySMI.
 Normally, PySNMP users do not need to bother explicitly invoking PySMI services.
 PySNMP would call PySMI automatically provided PySMI package is installed and requested MIB module is available.

-Users can point their PySNMP applications to their local MIB repositories or use remote ones accessible through HTTP or FTP:
+Users can point their PySNMP applications to either local MIB repositories or remote ones that are accessible through HTTP or FTP:

     from pysnmp.entity.rfc3413.oneliner.cmdgen import *